15 questions for your wedding photographer

-While this list is an exact reference of what questions to ask, make sure that you are also paying attention to the soft-skills that are mentioned in our section “How Do I Choose a Wedding Photographer” during your meeting and conversation.
+While this list consists the exact reference of what questions to ask, you still need to pay attention to the soft-skills that are mentioned in “How Do I Choose a Wedding Photographer” during the meeting and conversation.

 This should be your first and foremost question as this is the style of photography that interests you.
 Lin and Jirsa Wedding Photography are primarily photojournalists with hints of fashion and fine-art influenced wedding photography techniques.
 For more about our wedding photography style and philosophy, check out our About Us page.

-If you are seeking photojournalism, make sure you read our section titled “What are Wedding Photojournalists” in order to ensure you are actually getting a photographer that specializes in this area.
+If you are seeking photojournalism, make sure you read our section titled “What are Wedding Photojournalists” to ensure you are actually getting a photographer that specializes in this area.

 This is a great question to get an idea of how much experience your photographer has in general.
-Years are generally not a good gauge of experience since some wedding photographers may work part time, and only shoot 5 weddings a year on weekends.
-Thus, maybe they have 5 years of experience, but they have only shot 25 weddings.
+Years are not a good gauge of experience since some wedding photographers may work part time, and only shoot five weddings a year on weekends.
+Thus, maybe they have five years of experience, but they have only shot 25 weddings.
 Again, look at our experience gauge in the “How Do I Choose a Wedding Photographer.” section for a gauge on what we consider experienced.

-This question is designed to find out if your photographers are specifically wedding photographers, or if they are “one-stop-shop-photographers.”
-More specifically, you would be better off looking for a photographer that specializes, not only in wedding photography, but in the style of wedding photography that you are looking for.
+This question is designed to find out if the photographers are specialized in wedding photography or they are “one-stop-shop-photographers.”
+More specifically, you would be better off looking for a photographer that specializes, not only in wedding photography but the style of wedding photography.

 Larger studios with multiple master photographers (such as Lin and Jirsa Wedding Photography) will often double and even triple book dates since we have the resources.
 However, smaller studios may plan multiple weddings on a weekend without having the resources.
-Imagine a studio with a single wedding photographer shooting 2-3 weddings on a weekend.
-The attention to detail and to client service could suffer in these circumstances.
+Imagine a studio with a single wedding photographer shooting 2-3 weddings on a weekend, the attention to the detail, and to the client the service could suffer in these circumstances.

 Professional wedding photographers should have the proper insurance for their business.
 Insurance protects the photographer against equipment theft, but more importantly it provides liability protection in case Great Aunt Sophie trips over the photographer’s bag and breaks her leg.
-If a wedding photographer does not have insurance, chances are they are new to the industry, or simply aren’t taking their business seriously.
+If a wedding photographer does not have insurance, chances are they are new to the industry or are not taking their business seriously.

 Lin and Jirsa Wedding Photography carries general business, equipment and liability insurance.

 If your wedding has 50 or more guests, you should make sure you step up to a package that has an assistant photographer.
-In addition, aside from wedding site, there are many moments in which one single photographer cannot cover completely alone.
+Aside from the wedding site, there are many moments in which one single photographer cannot cover completely alone.
 There is no way to capture the first kiss, and at the same time, turn around and get the tear in mother’s eye.

-Color correction is the most basic post production that should be done on every single image.
+Since color correction is the basic post production, it should be used on every single image.
 Many photographers will not color correct any, or will only color correct “select” images from your wedding.
 This means that you may have a lot of pictures where your skin tones are orange, yellow, red or even blue.

-Lin and Jirsa Wedding Photography color corrects every single image from your wedding in order to make sure each and every image is a professional quality product.
+Lin and Jirsa Wedding Photography color corrects every single image from your wedding to make sure each and every image is a professional quality product.

 We have prepared a list of must have equipment that we believe a professional wedding photographer should have.
 This is a bare minimum list, so be wary of any wedding photographer that doesn’t have these items.